 Account Linking Concepts for Alexa Skills

 This topic describes OAuth 2.0 concepts in the context of the most common account-linking implementation for Alexa skills: Alexa-app only account linking with the authorization code grant type.
-Less common variants of account linking such as a different grant type (implicit grant) or an alternate flow (app-to-app account linking) share many of the same concepts but are not described here.
+Less common variants of account linking, such as a different grant type (implicit grant) or an alternate flow (app-to-app account linking) share many of the same concepts but aren't described here.

 For Alexa skills, account linking rests on the concept that to access the user's account in your system, the Alexa skill must use an access token.
 In other words, to "link accounts" means "to get the user's permission to obtain an access token" so that the skill can use the access token in API calls to the server that contains the user data.
 Here, we assume that you own the server that contains the user data, though it could be owned by a third party.